fsavje/scclust/README.md

 That is, the first point is assigned to cluster "0", the second to cluster "2" and so on.

-This program is distributed with the library.
+The example is distributed with the library.
 After compiling scclust itself, you can compile and run it by calling the following in the `examples/simple` folder.

 ```bash
 make